Specialties: Family MedicineREQUEST AN APPOINTMENT

-Dr. Erik Richardson is a family medicine physician at Saltzer Health.
-He works in a team-based practice with Physician Assistant Kristin Lewis to provide care for patients of all ages in the South Meridian clinic.
+Dr. Erik Richardson is a family medicine physician who provides care for patients of all ages in the South Meridian clinic.

 Dr. Richardson earned his medical degree at Kirksville College of Osteopathic Medicine in Kirksville, Mo.
 A veteran of the U.S. Air Force, he completed his residency at Eglin Family Medicine Residency Clinic, Eglin AFB in Florida.

 He moved to the Treasure Valley from Albuquerque, New Mexico, where he was stationed at Kirtland Air Force Base.
 There he spent 4 years as the Medical Director of the Kirtland AFB Family Practice Clinic.